sabnzbd/sabnzbd.github.io/wiki/extra/access_denied.md

 ## Advanced: Commandline parameter

-From the commandline, you can specify the internet exposure with:
+From the commandline, you can specify the internet exposure parameter with:

 ```
 --inet_exposure <0..5>  Set external internet access